Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 VCC-3.3 (3.3 is the limit!)

-Do not forget to connect the antenna to the module, I took power from Nano shopping mall. was connected for debugging, then everything will be redone to the battery.
+Don't forget to connect the antenna to the module, I took the power from Nano Tk. was connected for debugging, then everything will be converted to the battery.

 Approximate view:

-The code is simple and uncomplicated, to use you will probably need .
+The code is simple and straightforward; to use it you will probably need .
 Further .
 The rest are built-in.
-According to the code, the line is time * 0.000001 + 5, in fact, I brought the time into a digestible form and added the time zone.
-It is possible not to do this and get clean results.
+According to the code, the line is time*0.000001+5, essentially I brought the time into a digestible form and added a time zone.
+You can skip this and get clean results.

-Another nuance in the display library is that the display, including with a zero line, will fit 6 lines in total.
-Which is quite small, so you need to immediately decide what information to display, something will have to be displayed in symbols, saving space.
-The display is redrawn every second, while updating and recording information from satellites.
+Another nuance regarding the display library is the following: the display, including the one with the zero line, has 6 lines in total.
+Which is quite small, so you need to immediately decide what information to display; some will have to be displayed in symbols, saving space.
+The display is redrawn every second, while updating and recording information coming from satellites.

-If there is an error reading the file or there is no access to the SD card, a message will be displayed SD-, in other cases SD+.
+If there is an error reading a file or there is no access to the SD card, a message will be displayed SD-, in other cases SD+.

-You can play around with the arrangement of elements, there was such an option, but I realized that averaging the coordinates produces a huge error and refused.
+You can play with the arrangement of the elements, there was such an option, but I realized that averaging the coordinates produces a huge error and refused.

-As batteries I use Li-ion battery.
-I buy batteries for action cameras in bulk and use them in my crafts + everything can always come in handy for an action camera that I use on hikes. .
+For batteries I use LI-ion battery.
+I buy batteries for action cameras in bulk and use them in my crafts, plus they can always come in handy for an action camera that I use on hikes. .

 Using breadboard, putting it all together:

-I stuck a piece of electrical tape on the case for the memory card, as it comes into contact with the contacts of the battery charger.
+I pasted a piece of electrical tape onto the case for the memory card, as it is in contact with the contacts of the battery charger.
 We flash the memory card in FAT16.

-Then we start and check, not forgetting to put the switch:
+Then we launch and check, not forgetting to turn on the switch:

 The results are presented as a text file:

-Next, you can load the whole thing into Google Earth Pro software using the tab File -> Open, open our file and select the columns responsible for latitude and longitude and get a similar track (because I was in one place, I got a scattering of points):
+Then you can load the whole thing into the software Google Earth Pro using tab File -> Open, open our file and select the columns responsible for latitude and longitude and get a similar track (since I was in one place, I got a scattering of points):

-You can select a point and display all the number of points that correspond to it:
+You can select a point and display the entire number of points that correspond to it:

 In general, the logger works, you can write a track, followed by editing on the map.
 Also in software from Google, the track can be saved in a more popular format that other maps support.

-Of the minuses, this is a small antenna, sometimes a cold start is delayed up to 10 minutes (depending on how strong the cloud cover is, the time of day).
-Of course, the antenna can be replaced, with a home-made one, or you can buy it in addition, there are quite a lot of active antennas on Ali.
+The downside is that it is a small antenna; sometimes a cold start can take up to 10 minutes (depending on how cloudy it is and the time of day).
+The antenna, of course, can be replaced with a homemade one, or purchased in addition; there are quite a few active antennas on the market.

 Update from 05/22/18

-1. I replaced the case and made an antenna from the link I provided.
+1. Replaced the housing and made an antenna from the link I provided.
 (Reduced cold start time, finds satellites faster, much faster.)

-2. I took out the debug connector (after playing around, I'll write the firmware more interesting, I'll post it here)
+2. I moved the debug connector outside (after playing around, I’ll write more interesting firmware, I’ll post it here)

-3. To reduce the space occupied, I disassembled the display and soldered to it.
+3. To reduce the space taken up, I disassembled the display and soldered it to it.